CarseusLai/carseuslai.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

+# 🔥 News
+- *2025/1*: &nbsp;🎉🎉 Graduated with a master’s degree from National Taipei University of Technology - Department of Automation Technology.

 <span class='anchor' id='about-me'></span>
 # 🧑‍🚀 Biography
 I graduated with a master’s degree from the Department of Automation Technology at National Taipei University of Technology. <br>